“He whom you see evil may be the greatest of all Saints.”

 President Franklin Roosevelt who once received and graciously accepted a letter opener made from a Japanese soldier’s arm bone must be rolling in his grave.
 So is the man who once said, “He without sin shall cast the first stone.”

-This first appeared in The Havok Journal December 20, 2018.
+This first appeared in The Havok Journal on December 20, 2018.

 Kerry Patton is a veteran of the U.S. Air Force turned actor, producer, director, writer, and stunt performer.